BCarlson1512/C-Minus-Compiler/checkpoint-1/docs/M2/M2_Report.md

 ### Ben

 - Create package symbol, containing related symbol table classes
-- Create SymbolTable.java the data structure driving our compiler
+- Create SymbolTable.java the data structure driving our semantic analyzer component
+- Create visitor functions within semantic analyzer
+- Write docs + reporting

 ## Acknowledgements

 This project was heavily based on/inspired by resources provided by Dr. Fei Song's compilers content.
 We were provided a rough idea of the implementation process as well as a portion of starter code.
 The grammars created in CUP are heavily based off the the C- specs.
 The absyn class structure is heavily based off of lecture content.
+Semantic analyzer is heavily based on lecture content + assignment specs